Professional Training Schemes

 Please see below to find out more about each of the schemes we offer.

-We are now open for all of our student intakes for 2015.
+We are now closed for all of our student intakes for 2015.

-Our next intake for ACA and CTA candidates will be in September 2015.
+Our next recruitment for ACA, CTA and Intern candidates will begin in September 2015.

 If you have already started/submitted an application to us, please login into your account.